epsi1on/RpiPicoOsciloscope/readme.md

-A very simple osciloscope, uses RPI pico as data acusation (DAQ) unit, and wpf for displaying signal
+A very simple 1 channel osciloscope, uses RPI pico as data acusation (DAQ) unit, and wpf for displaying signal